Public Service Announcement Project

 You will receive grades throughout the project timeline as well as a major grade for the final project.
 The dates throughout the project are due by the date indicated.
 The project may be handed in or emailed, so you are required to submit it even if you do not see me on a given day.
 Make sure that you make the necessary arrangements.
 Also, it is a group project, so you only need to hand in one copy per group, and the excuse of one group member not being present will not be accepted.
 Work together.
 You can always submit the different parts of the project in advance with the exception of the final presentation.

 Step 1: You will brainstorm ideas with your group.
 You will also ask 10 adults and 10 high school students about what they feel is the biggest issue our society is facing and needs educated about.
-This research along with your selected topic is due by 11/8.
+This research along with your selected topic is due by 11/18.
 I WILL NOT TAKE IT LATE.
-I should receive it in my hands.
+It should be posted on Google Classroom.

 Step 2: You will research information connected to your topic.
 Statistics and figures help and add credibility to your final product.
 Find info from at least five credible sources.
 Make sure that you create a bibliography to turn in with your final project.
-This is due by 11/14 via email from one person in your group.
+This is due by 11/22 via Google Classroom from one person in your group.
 Make sure all of your names are on it.

 Step 4: You will create a rough draft of your commercial in the form of a storyboard.
 Think about what you want each frame of your commercial to say and draft it out.
 It does not have to be perfect, and you can draw stick figure representations for people.
 You will also have a rough draft of your print advertisement.
 This, again, is a rough draft and may use stick figures.
 I want to see the placement of the pictures, taglines, and text.
 I should have a good working knowledge of your intentions and everything that will be said.
-This is due by 11/16 so that I can approve it prior to your week-long break so that you get the maximum time to work on it.
-Email it to me.
-You can take a picture of it so long as I can see it.
+This is due by 12/4 so that I can approve it.
+This is due via Google Classroom.

 Step 5: You will turn in your final product through a presentation.
 This will consist of your group giving the presentation of why you decided to focus on your issue as well as airing your commercial and showing your print advertisement.
 This is a formal presentation where everyone must talk.
 I would also encourage you to know what you’re going to say and when you’re going to say it so that you don’t read it off the screen.
 I would also encourage you to dress professionally.
 You will receive a grade on the presentation as well as the final product.
 The final presentation will be on 12/16 & 12/17.
 You will want to send me the presentation prior to class.